VijayendraJha/NLP-Tasks/README.md

 # NLP-Tasks
-Brown Corpus, Tokenizer, POS Tagger, Stemming, Lexicons, Pipeline, Inaugural corpus, Wordnet, Tweet Tokenizer, are in one file.Web scraping and Vectorization are in other file.
+Brown Corpus, Tokenizer, POS Tagger, Stemming, Lexicons, Pipeline, Inaugural corpus, Wordnet, Tweet Tokenizer, are in one file names exp1.Web scraping(Beautiful Soup) and Vectorization are in other file.